Great Hanoi Rat Massacre

-The Great Hanoi Rat Massacre happened in the middle of a global pandemic only a few years after Swiss-French physician and bacteriologist Alexandre Yersin linked the spread of the pandemic to rodents.
+The Great Hanoi Rat Massacre happened in the middle of a global plague pandemic only a few years after Swiss-French physician and bacteriologist Alexandre Yersin linked the spread of the pandemic to rodents.

 Today, the events are often used as an example of a perverse incentive, commonly referred to as the Cobra Effect.
-The modern discoverer of this event, American historian Michael G. Vann argues that the cobra example from the British Raj cannot be proven, but that the rats in Vietnam case can be proven, so the term should be changed to the Rat Effect.
+The modern discoverer of this event, American historian Michael G. Vann argues that the cobra example from the British Raj cannot be proven, but that the rats in the Vietnam case can be proven, so the term should be changed to the Rat Effect.

 Background

 French plans for Hanoi

 France formally assumed control of Hanoi in 1882, occupying the city after the failure of the Treaty of Saigon.
 However, the region of Tonkin was not fully pacified until as late as 1896.
 The French colonised Eastern Indochina (present day Vietnam, Cambodia, and Laos) in several stages to gain backdoor access to the wealth of China through its market, specifically the French sought a river route to the Chinese province of Yunnan, which at the time was imagined as "El Dorado with silk instead of gold".

 Prior to the establishment of the French protectorate of Tonkin, the city of Hanoi was a collection of 36 streets, each of these streets was devoted to a specific craft as well as several temples and pagodas spread around the settlement.
 Furthermore, the city of Hanoi also possessed a citadel and fort, these were ironically constructed in 1803 (the year after the Nguyễn dynasty was established by the Gia Long Emperor) with the assistance of French military engineers that were trained in the Vauban tradition of fortification.
 However, the French viewed Hanoi as a dirty, squalid, ramshackle collection of villages.
 So they sought to transform it into a French-style city worthy of being the seat of one of the colonial possessions of the French Empire.
-This process began with the arrival of French administrators in the 1880s, namely Paul Bert in 1886, really set off the Gallicisation of the city.
+This process began with the arrival of French administrators in the 1880s, namely Paul Bert in 1886, and set off the Gallicisation of the city.
 Large areas of Hanoi, including most of the old citadel as well many temples, were demolished to make way for the new French-style buildings that would become the core of the new city.
 Most notable among these new constructions were St. Joseph's Cathedral and the Lanessan Hospital.